open-horizon/exchange-api/README.md

 - Issue 365: The PUT /orgs/{orgid}/nodes/{nodeId} route will no longer set/update a node's last heartbeat.

+## Changes in 2.33.1

+- Issue 363: Deletion of nodemsgs and agbotmsgs no longer writes to the `resourcechanges` table

 ## Changes in 2.33.0

 - Issue 313: Expanded unit testing structure to cover some of the Exchange.